Our clarifications and explanations within quoted statements appear inside [ ]

 The destruction wrought by the Shoah was so enormous that, for many surviving European Jews, it forever changed the way in which they had perceived life in the Diaspora, thereby impelling them to abandon their illusions of Exilic paradise and to return to the Land of their forefathers, even as the Jewish community there braced for its own existential conflict -- Israel's 1948 War of Independence.
 But, alas, for most Diaspora Jews, the Shoah constituted, not a reason to abandon the Exile, but merely an incomprehensible testament to Man's inhumanity to Man which could be harnessed to improve the Exile by building Holocaust museums and spreading the gospel of toleration among the nations.

-More than a half century after the Shoah (and more than 3,400 years after the Exodus from Egypt), Jews who continue to reside in the countries of the Exile also continue to bathe in the very same waters of Chillul HaShem in which the Jews of pre-Shoah Europe were drowned.
-A new leadership of meraglim -- both secular and religious -- has arisen which does not understand the lessons of the Shoah and which refuses to advocate that their Jewish flock leave the Exile, thereby showing contempt for God’s Will and His beloved Land.
+Many decades after the Shoah, Jews who continue to reside in the countries of the Exile continue to bathe in the very same waters of Chillul HaShem in which 40% of the Jews of Europe were drowned.
+Moreover, a new generation of meraglim (comprising both secular and religious leaders) has arisen which does not understand -- or, more likely, does not want to understand -- the lessons of the Shoah and which consequently refuses to advocate that their Jewish flock return to the Land of Israel, thereby showing contempt for God’s Will and His beloved Land.

 On the contrary, Today, the Jews of the Exile can freely emigrate to the State of Israel.
 However, Tomorrow, the countries of the Exile may prevent a modern Exodus.
 The Jews of the Exile (especially those who live in the United States -- an immigration magnet for the entire World, including, unfortunately, the Jews of Israel) should know that the State of Israel will endure until the arrival of the Messiah and beyond, not because God finds any merit in the actions of its leadership, but only because God has so identified Himself with the Jewish people -- including with their reestablishment of sovereignty in the Land of Israel and with their Ingathering thereto from the far reaches of the Earth -- that Israel’s destruction at this juncture in History would be wholly misinterpreted by the Gentile nations, thereby causing a catastrophic Chillul HaShem.